sami4064/react-data-grid/README.md

 }}
 ```

-# Super Header branch
+# Super Headers

-This adds a `superHeaders` prop to `ReactDataGrid`.
+Added a `superHeaders` prop to `ReactDataGrid`.
 Specifying with something like:

 ```
 <ReactDataGrid